SRMSOFTDEV/tradeviatvemailalert/README.md

 e.g. <prefix_string>{'strategy':'<your_strategy_name>','ticker':'{{ticker}}','price':{{close}},'action':'{{strategy.order.action}}'}<postfix_string>

-According to main.py the ALERT message string can be
+According to main.py the ALERT message string can be,

+#TVALERT#{'strategy':'Supertrend_10_3','ticker':'{{ticker}}','price':{{close}},'action':'{{strategy.order.action}}'}#TVALERT#

-You can modify the above format according to your need or can directly mention in PINE Script.
+You can modify the above format according to your need or can directly mention in PINE Script alert method.

+Make sure you have python installed or else you can make a quick go with Googlecolab, https://colab.research.google.com/

+Install the requirenets from requirements.txt file.

+Run the main.py file.